Internships - Academic Credit

 What You Need to Know

-You must be an enrolled student at the time of your internship.
-For summer internships you will need to enroll for the summer session.
+- You must be enrolled as a student at time of internship, including summer internships

-The minimum GPA requirement ranges from 2.0 to 3.3 depending on the department.
+- A minimum GPA 2.0 to 3.3 is required, depending on the department.

+- Units are pass/not pass.
 You can take 4 units per semester and can apply 16 of them towards requirements for a bachelor's degree.
 How many you take per semester depends on your situation and the department.
-Some programs require that you participate in your internship for a minimum number of hours in order to qualify.
-In others it just depends on how much you work.
 The average is about 3 hours per week of internship per unit).

 Community colleges often offer academic credit for internships in the form of cooperative education programs or classes in the appropriate departments.
 This may be an easier and more economical alternative.
 Information on most California Community Colleges is available online.

 Tips for Pursuing Academic Credit